stintosestudios/forFrame/README.md

 You can omit this from your options object, a hard coded default of 50 will be applied.

+### opacity

+opacity is the global level opacity, as you would exspect the hard coded default is 1.

 ### Parts

 An animation must always include at lest one or more parts.
 A part is just a boxed area that has certain values such as x, y, width, height, and radian (rotation).
 The animations that I make just involve simple 2d translations, rotations, and scaling of 2d boxed areas.
 These parts can then then be filled with images, but the main function of forFrame is to work out the geometry of the animation.